Introduction

 The Oddest Encounter

 The announcer introduced her as the "wedding singer."
 It was a true statement, but left a story untold that could fill a book, one that surely weighed heavily on every aspect of her auditioning and performing on The Voice.
 We'll return to that matter after her final performance.
 Secondly, her coach's comment, "...at the end you were a world-class singer!" was unknowingly foretelling, but it's the "at the end..." part that deserves mention, because it's a recurrent theme.
 Every performance displayed her power and range at the finish, but ended just when you wanted to hear more.
 I don't know whose decision that was, but I have to wonder why it was allowed to stay that way throughout the series.
 Lastly, not to get ahead of myself, this type of song, with tempo, range, variation, and a bit of soaring, would likely have fared better in the upcoming live round 4, as 'soaring notes get votes'.
 If not that, then something deeply soulful instead.
-Song choice is always an issue on these shows, and in my mind, it was the second biggest factor in Round 4.
+Song choice is always an issue on these shows, and in my mind, it was the second biggest factor in her failure to advance beyond Round 4.

 Click button